Urban agriculture

-Urban agriculture can reflect varying levels of economic and social development.
-It may be a social movement for sustainable communities, where organic growers, "foodies", and "locavores" form social networks founded on a shared ethos of nature and community holism.
-These networks can evolve when receiving formal institutional support, becoming integrated into local town planning as a "transition town" movement for sustainable urban development.
+Urban agriculture can appear at varying levels of economic and social development.
+It can involve a movement of organic growers, "foodies" and "locavores", who seek to form social networks founded on a shared ethos of nature and community holism.
+These networks can develop by way of formal institutional support, becoming integrated into local town planning as a "transition town" movement for sustainable urban development.
 For others, food security, nutrition, and income generation are key motivations for the practice.
-In both scenarios, more direct access to fresh vegetables, fruits, and meat products through urban agriculture can improve food security and food safety.
+In either case, the more direct access to fresh vegetable, fruit, and meat products that may be realised through urban agriculture can improve food security and food safety while decreasing food miles, leading to lower greenhouse gas emissions, thereby contributing to climate change mitigation.